 — Cheryl Strayed (Dear Sugar)

-But connection isn’t just hard because of how we’re socialized—it’s hard because of the roles we’re expected to carry.
+But connection isn’t just hard because of how we’re socialized.
+It’s hard because of the roles we’re expected to carry.

-As men, we’re often expected to be the steady ones—the providers, the problem-solvers, the emotional anchors.
+As men, we’re often expected to be the steady ones: the providers, the problem-solvers, the emotional anchors.
 It’s how we were raised.
 It’s how our fathers and grandfathers were raised.
 But while it may have worked for them, times have changed.
 Now, strength means being steady and emotionally present.
-It’s a taller order—and a heavier one.
+It’s a taller order, and a heavier one.

-But what happens when you’re the one who needs support?
+And what happens when you’re the one who needs support?

 “Sometimes loneliness doesn’t feel like sadness—it feels like nothing at all.”